BatuhanTekin95/SOC-Phishing-Case-Studies/docs/Lab2.md

 <img width="902" height="33" alt="Ekran görüntüsü 2026-06-10 221425" src="https://github.com/user-attachments/assets/ea9ea40d-7e77-4fdc-9359-5986449b7fbe" />

-*Elastic query used to identify executables commonly associated with UAC bypass techniques.*
+> Elastic query used to identify executables commonly associated with UAC bypass techniques.

 The investigation revealed the execution of `fodhelper.exe` on the compromised host shortly after the malicious payload established persistence.

 <img width="989" height="69" alt="Ekran görüntüsü 2026-06-10 221506" src="https://github.com/user-attachments/assets/4e6bcb04-f636-4a0a-b381-0053dc596491" />

+> Elastic event confirming fodhelper.exe as the executable used by the attacker to perform the UAC bypass.

 This finding confirmed that the attacker leveraged **fodhelper.exe** to perform a UAC bypass.
 This technique is frequently abused by threat actors because `fodhelper.exe` is an auto-elevated Windows binary that can be manipulated through registry modifications to launch arbitrary commands with elevated privileges.